wendyverdonk93/docs/content/tools/split-payments/how-do-i-get-split-payments.md

 Split Payments is a feature in our [API](/api/#split-payments)

-This is not incorporated within our plugins by default, but it can be added through customization from your side.
+This is not incorporated within our [ecommerce integrations](/integrations/ecommerce-integrations) by default, but it can be added through customization from your side.

 In order to split a payment you need the following: